cgorton1313/penguins/README.md

 ___

 ## Set up
 1. You'll need a simple text editor.
 You do have a simple text editor don't you?
+(If you need a simple one for Chrome, I like [this one](https://chrome.google.com/webstore/detail/text/mmfbcljfglbokpmkimbfghdkjmjhdgbg)
 1. You'll need a browser.
 I KNOW you have a browser.
 I happen to like Chrome.
 1. Use the green "Clone or Download" button (above, to the right) to download a zip folder to your computer.
 1. Go to that folder, unzip it, and double-click the penguins.html file to open it in a browser.